ruffrey/filru/README.md

 // optionally add a load function for when an object
 // is not found in the cache
 f.load = function customLoad(key) {
-  // custom async load function must return a promise return Promise.resolve();
+  // Custom async load function must return a promise. return request.get('https://my-site.com/' + key);
 };

 f.start()